Multiple agencies investigating toddler's death in daycare van

-HOUSTON, Texas (KTRK) --The death of 3-year-old Raymond Pryor has left a family and law enforcement searching for answers for how something like this could happen.
+HOUSTON, Texas (KTRK) --The death of 3-year-old Raymond Pryer has left a family and law enforcement searching for answers for how something like this could happen.

 Right now, no one is charged in connection with the death and no one is in custody.